-Join Donovan Keith for an in-depth discussion in this video Laying out our shot, part of Digital Product Photography with CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Laying out our shot, part of Cinema 4D: Digital Product Photography.

 Lighting, especially when you're dealing with reflective objects, is heavily dependent upon the position and orientation of your camera.
 Before we can set up our lighting or finalize our materials, we need to lock down our camera and compose our shot.
 I think that this is probably a pretty good target for our layout, and in order to recreate this, start by opening up the layout project file.
 Inside of here we see that we have a floor, a back drop and our H + sports bottle.